floriansimon1/learning.websynth/README.md

 `$ NODE_ENV=your-env gulp run`

-Your config files will be `_.merge()` with the config defined in template.conf.js.
+Your config files will be `_.merge()`'d with the config defined in template.conf.js.
 So you don't have to repeat variables already defined there.

 ## Testing